 National Society of Minorities in Hospitality

 NSMH is a student organization for multicultural students or those interested in diversity going into the hospitality industry.
-This organization is an excellent way to network within the industry, make friends, and gain some excellent skills.
+This organization is an excellent way to network within the industry, make friends, and get ahead.
 The group routinely attends the NSMH National Conference.

 “As graduation neared, I had five job offers through my involvement and leadership in this organization.
 There are no words I can use to express what this organization has done for me and what I know if can do for other people. ..if you are considering a career in hospitality this is the organization to join.”

 -Brittany, 2013 Hospitality Management Graduate

 National and Iowa State Conference on Race and Ethnicity -ISCORE/NCORE Project

 Students are selected to attend the National Conference on Race and Ethnicity, return to campus and take a class on race and ethnicity, conduct research along with their team and present at the Iowa State Conference on Race and Ethnicity with following spring.
 Throughout the process, students learn from nationally recognized speakers, engage in meaningful discussions and make life-long friends.